Human Resources and Organization Development (MS)

 Program Information

-The program requires eleven courses, either 30 credit hours (portfolio/fieldwork) or 36 credit hours (thesis option–not available in all academic plans).
+The program requires ten courses consisting of 30 credit hours (including portfolio/fieldwork) (thesis option–not available in all academic plans).

 The curriculum in all four concentrations is centered around five program goals: